HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 _principal procedure_, and _present on admission_ were more appropriately retrieved using the [Claim profile](StructureDefinition-qicore-claim.html).
 Medical record coders review documentation and work with physicians to provide the adjudicated determination of what represents a _principal diagnosis_, a _principal procedure_, and the final _present on admission_ flag for each diagnosis.
-Therefore, the [Claim.diagnosis.sequence](StructureDefinition-qicore-claim-definitions.html#Claim.diagnosis.sequence) = 1 plus
+Therefore, the [Claim.diagnosis.sequence](StructureDefinition-qicore-claim-definitions.html#Claim.diagnosis.sequence) = 1, [Claim.diagnosis.type](StructureDefinition-qicore-claim-definitions.html#Claim.diagnosis.type) = principal plus
 [Claim.diagnosis.diagnosis\[x\]](StructureDefinition-qicore-claim-definitions.html#Claim.diagnosis.diagnosis[x]) defines a _principal diagnosis_.
 The [Claim.diagnosis.onAdmission](StructureDefinition-qicore-claim-definitions.html#Claim.diagnosis.onAdmission) plus
 [Claim.diagnosis.diagnosis\[x\]](StructureDefinition-qicore-claim-definitions.html#Claim.diagnosis.diagnosis[x]) defines which diagnoses are _present on admission_.
 The [Claim.procedure.sequence](StructureDefinition-qicore-claim-definitions.html#Claim.procedure.sequence) = 1
 plus [Claim.procedure.procedure\[x\]](StructureDefinition-qicore-claim-definitions.html#Claim.procedure.procedure[x]) defines a _principal procedure_.